This post may contain affiliate links.

 Below is why you don't use duct tape on your RV!
 I learned the hard way.

-We used Gorilla duct tape for some of the tricky spots last year, and to tape foam board to the bottoms of our slides (which made a big difference in the temperature of our slide floors).
+We used Gorilla duct tape for some of the tricky spots last year, and it left quite a mess.

 If I need to use tape on my RV in the future I will use foil HVAC tape as it can withstand any temperature and supposedly comes off cleanly.